 The threat from heatwaves is new and, unfortunately, only going to increase.
 While there are certain precautionary steps you can take yourself, adequate home insurance is certainly the best one.

-Surewise offers buildings and contents insurance to protect your home from structural damage and repair, and is suitable for homeowners, landlords, and occupants.
+Surewise offers buildings and contents insurance to protect your home from structural damage and repair and is suitable for homeowners, landlords, and occupants.
 All our policies are underwritten by The Salvation Army General Insurance Corporation Ltd (Sagic).
-Sagic are owned by The Salvation Army and support the diverse work of the renowned global charity.
+Sagic is owned by The Salvation Army and supports the diverse work of the renowned global charity.
 This means when you buy a policy, you will help fund vital community projects across the UK.